microsoft/terminal/doc/user-docs/UsingJsonSettings.md

 * Which color scheme to use (see Schemes below)
 * Font face and size
 * Various settings to control appearance.
 E.g. Opacity, icon, cursor appearance, display name etc.
-* Other behavioural settings.
+* Other behavioral settings.
 E.g. Close on exit, snap on input, .....

 Example settings include